Orange-OpenSource/hurl/README.md

 ## Description

-**Hurl** is an HTTP client that performs HTTP requests defined in a simple plain text format.
+**Hurl** is a command line tool that runs HTTP requests defined in a simple plain text format.

-Hurl is very versatile.
-It enables chaining HTTP requests, capturing values from HTTP responses, and making assertions.
+It can chain requests, capture values and evaluate queries on headers and body response.
+Hurl is very versatile, it can be used for fetching data and testing HTTP sessions: HTML content, REST / SOAP / GraphQL APIs, or any other XML / JSON based APIs.

 ```shell
 $ hurl session.hurl